ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 There are three possible modes: `spread`, `spread_inside`, and `packed`.

 ##### Spread Chain
-The default mode is `spread` mode, and this will position the _Views_ in the chain at even intervals within the available space:
+The default mode is `spread` mode, and this will position the views in the chain at even intervals within the available space:

 ![Spread Chain](../assets/images/basics/chains_spread.png)

 ##### Spread Inside chain
-The next mode is `spread_inside` which snaps the outermost _Views_ in the chain to the outer edges, and then positions the remaining _Views_ in the chain at equal intervals within the available space:
+The next mode is `spread_inside` which snaps the outermost views in the chain to the outer edges, and then positions the remaining views in the chain at equal intervals within the available space:

 ![Spread Inside Chain](../assets/images/basics/chains_spread_inside.png)

 #### Packed Chain
-The final mode is `packed` which will pack the _Views_ together (although you can provide margins to separate them slightly), and then centres the group within the available space:
+The final mode is `packed` which will pack the views together (although you can provide margins to separate them slightly), and then centres the group within the available space:

 ![Packed Chain](../assets/images/basics/chains_packed.png)